beastbytes/yii-tracy-panel-user/README.md

 `$tabValue` is an anonymous function that takes the current identity (`IdentityInterface`) as its parameter and returns a string.

-#### Panel Parameters
+#### User Parameters
-Additional information about the current user can be shown on the user panel by setting `$panelparameters` in the constructor.
+Additional information about the current user can be shown on the user panel by setting `$userparameters` in the constructor.

-`$panelParameters` is an anonymous function that takes the current identity (`IdentityInterface`) as its parameter and returns parameters to show as `array{string: string}` where the key is the name of the parameter and value its value.
+`$userParameters` is an anonymous function that takes the current identity (`IdentityInterface`) as its parameter and returns parameters to show as `array{string: string}` where the key is the name of the parameter and value its value.